sebsel/kirby-webmentions/readme.md

 - passes 20 of 21 Endpoint Discovery Tests on [Webmention.rocks](https://webmention.rocks) (not test 13 unfortunately)
 - when receiving webmentions, also checks the source page for (comma separated) urls in the 'syndication' field.
 So: if a webmention is received and a syndicated copy is mentioned, it still counts as a valid mention.
 - bugfixes (and probably new bugs created! :D feel free to file issues)

+## Purpose of files

+- `lib/endpoint.php` contains the logic for *receiving* webmentions.
+- `lib/mentions.php` contains logic for displaying a list of webmentions, but weirdly also for **sending** webmentions.
+Main function of interest here is `ping()`, which uses `trigger()`, which calls `discoverEndpoint()`.
+They use `remote::` from the Kirby Toolkit to make POST and GET calls.
+- `lib/mention.php` contains logic for displaying one webmention.
+- `lib/author.php` contains logic for displaying author information.
+- `webmentions.php` just loads and registers things.
+- see `snippets/*` for templates of the webmentions.

 ## Author